vyoussofzadeh/BCI-beta-desynchrony_2021/README.md

 # BCI-beta-desynchrony_2021
 This repository contains Matlab scripts to run a non-overlapping temporal window DICS beamformer source analysis on the MEG trial responses of a mental imagery BCI task.
-Scripts were prepared for a research work titled "Imaging cortical engagement during motor imagery, mental arithmetic, and silent word generation using MEG beta rhythm".
+Scripts were prepared for a research work titled "Mapping & decoding cortical engagement during motor imagery, mental arithmetic, and silent word generation using MEG".
 Scripts are prepared using Brainstorm and FieldTrip software tools.

 # Data
  - Raw MEG data ([Link](https://springernature.figshare.com/collections/A_magnetoencephalography_dataset_for_motor_and_cognitive_imagery_BCI/5101544));